rosedj1/HiggsMassMeasurement/d0_Studies/d0_Analyzers/README.md

    - Processing time: `00:03:18`

-1. Do recursive Gaussian fits on the dpT/pT and q*d0 dists of each KB3D with:
+1. Do recursive Gaussian fits on the dpT/pT dists of each KB3D with:

    ```bash
    python slurm_inbatch_singlekb2d_itergaussfitsonkb3ds.py